 Chemical Contaminants/Nutrients.
 Given the location of the Project forebay in close proximity to the Eagle Cap Wilderness Area, agricultural and industrial chemical contamination is expected to be negligible, with nutrients derived from natural sources.
 A mineral resource analysis of the area (Weis et al. 1976) indicates the primary source rock types are granodiorite, limestone and argillite.
-There are a few small mining claims within the watershed; the main potential for mining commodities are silver, lead, gold and copper.
+There are a few small mining claims within the watershed; the main potentials for mining commodities are silver, lead, gold and copper.

 PacifiCorp sampled sediments accumulated in the Project forebay for metals in 2012.
 Sediment samples were collected from three locations within the forebay (Units A, B, and C from upstream to downstream) and analyzed as prescribed in the Sediment Evaluation Framework for the Pacific Northwest (RSET 2006).
 Results are shown below (Table 5-4).
+Chromium, copper and zinc were detected in all three forebay sediment samples, and mercury in one of three.
+All other metals were below instrument reporting limits (RL).